Vinayak55jain/sharenotes/README.md

 ## sharenote
-in this were create a list with a random pincode and  unqiue id for the list . mulitple user can ascess the list and add there notes in there list using the pincode . u can create notes ,lists and send to your friends
+in this we are create a list with a random pincode and  unqiue id for the list . mulitple user can ascess the list and add there notes in there list using the pincode . u can create notes ,lists and send to your friends
 ## endpoints